 SVGs are also able to be animated.
 You can change the color of the whole thing or only of different parts, allowing designers and developers to create a truly unique set of icons.
 A base set of icons include arrows, social icons, play button, and much more.
 You will be able to quickly add project-specific and custom graphics into this type of font library.

 Let TM bring this same value to your website.
 Have questions or want to learn more about what SVGs can do for your website?
-Leave a comment below or leave us a detailed message.
+Want a faster website that is super-awesome and will make you the envy in your industry?
+Reach out to TM.